Sophora Prostrata 'Little Baby' Planting Instructions

 • DO NOT USE WATER GEL or Turface.

-• In the growing season keep the plant moist but not saturated.
+• In the growing season keep the plant slightly moist but not saturated.

 • While the plant is dormant, water it very little.
 If plants are in areas under 50 degrees F, consider them dormant even if they have leaves.